 A complete and utter shock to the entire Global World, since World War II, turning lives of millions of people upside down due to this deadly virus called COVID-19 (Corona Virus).
-From one minute to the next we are having to reinvented and adjust our lives drastically- having to find the resilience and new coping strategies to get through day by day…
+From one minute to the next we are having to reinvent and adjust our lives drastically- having to find the resilience and new coping strategies to get through day by day…

-More than ever, in these times of unexpected events and unexpected circumstances, we need to acknowledge that social distancing, quarantine or self-isolation can be very daunting and difficult which can and will have profound effects on our mental health and wellbeing.
+More than ever, in these times of unexpected events and unexpected circumstances, we need to acknowledge that social distancing, quarantine, or self-isolation can be very daunting and difficult which can and will have profound effects on our mental health and wellbeing.
 Those that suffer from mental health will suffer even greater.
 The fear of loneliness brings about the fear of rising suicide levels.
 All this is a worry and even more so as we do not know for how much longer this will go on.

-The key importance it to take care of your wellbeing first and to reach out to people for support.
-Do not be afraid as we are all in this together and yes, there is support out there but also ultimately, we need to start to take ownership of our own wellbeing too.
+The key importance is to take care of your wellbeing first and to reach out to people for support.
+Do not be afraid as we are all in this together and yes, there is support out there but also ultimately, we need to start to take ownership of our own well-being too.
 You can get all the help in the world but if you are not ready to truly change and want it, then you’ll just be constantly hitting a dead-end road!

 Here are just a few things you can do:

 Try Keeping a Routine or Get into a Routine

 In times of uncertainty and sudden change – not knowing how long we are going to be in this lockdown, the one thing that can really help is to focus on routines.
 If you are finding that everything has turned upside-down then try as much as possible to re-establish a new routine that works for you and all those around you.